Trilarion/imperialism-remake/documentation/definition/ideas.rst

 * Minor powers cannot negotiate alliances or other important treaties or at least not as leading power?
 * Diplomacy: Treaties secret or open to everybody or what should be secret?
 Or secret for some period?
 * Diplomacy: Treaties only between two power, however include third power like being neutral to this power.
 Similar to Crown of Glory.
 * Traveling with soldiers through friendly territory?
-Teleporting back in case of sudden war?
+Teleportate back in case of sudden war?
 * Technology: Tech tree means that some will just look for the shortest route to some military techs.
-So not too many prequisites.
+So not too many prerequisites.
 * Number of Techs somewhere between 35 techs (Imp1) and 108 (Imp2).
 * Diplomacy: Spies could have a great potential.
 For trading relations but also for spying on military.
 To not abuse load/reload, a mission should always take several turns before a result is shown.
 * All units: specialists/civilian, workers, military should use food.